edstott/ES-CW1/lab-part-1.md

 >
 > You can also supply power to the ‘PWR IN’ connector on the Raspberry Pi with a USB power supply.
 > Leave the power link from the USB-UART cable disconnected if you do this — the serial terminal will still work.
->
-> Avoid unplugging the USB-UART cable from your laptop to power down the Raspberry Pi because it will cause the serial port device to disappear and your terminal connection to close

 4. Log in to the Raspberry Pi
     1. Watch your serial terminal to see boot messages from the Raspberry Pi.
 It may be blank for a little while on the first boot because it resizes the SD Card partition.
 You should also see the green activity LED blink.